 How can you help an Executor gather the assets?

 Your Will doesn’t list your assets, but your Executor is responsible for gathering your assets.

 So what can you do to help your Executor?

 Under the MyWill service there is a downloadable form labeled “List your Personal Details & Assets (PDF file)”.
 You can save this to your computer and update it whenever you need to.
 This is not a legal document, so it does not have to be signed and witnessed.
 You can download it here.

 You can scribble all over this document and update it whenever you need to.
 You then just store it with your Will.

 MyLifeLocker is an online service that allows you to keep track of your accounts and personal details.
 At any point you can login to your account and make updates to it.
 It is the ultimate Executor Handbook.

-The services guides you through the process of thinking about, and collating information about your estate.
+The service guides you through the process of thinking about and collating information about your estate.

 This image is a subset of the sections within the LifeLocker service